 Their giving nature flips when they aren’t helping anyone.
 This causes them to feel unfulfilled.

+Thinking of this as a personality quirk creates an interesting paradigm.
 Different than being critical, these are our heavy thinkers who prefer to work alone.
 On the positive side, they have invested their entire pursuit tirelessly chasing knowledge.
 Their thought experiments operate at the expense of social dynamics.
 Meaning if teammates have the capacity to take time to understand their logical colleagues, everyone is stronger as a result.

 Once that precious trust dynamic breaks down the hyper-analytical members seem to have sacrificed too many “dealing with people points” to play nicely with others.